Updated April 2026

 Battery Cover & Degradation Exclusions

-Understanding how NZ insurers handle the most expensive component of your EV.
+Understanding how Australian insurers handle the most expensive component of your EV.

 However, there is an important distinction: gradual battery degradation is not covered.
 All lithium-ion batteries lose capacity over time through normal charge-discharge cycles.
-This is classified as wear and tear, and no car insurer in NZ covers it.
-Most EV manufacturers provide a separate battery warranty - typically 8 years or 160,000 km, guaranteeing at least 70% capacity retention.
+This is classified as wear and tear, and no car insurer in Australia covers it.
+Most EV manufacturers provide a separate battery warranty, typically covering 8 years or 160,000 km, guaranteeing at least 70 percent capacity retention.

 Battery replacement costs: Replacing an EV battery pack varies significantly by model.
-A Nissan Leaf 24 kWh pack may cost $8,000 - $15,000, while a Tesla Model 3 pack can run $15,000 - $25,000+.
+A BYD Atto 3 pack may cost $12,000 to $18,000, while a Tesla Model 3 pack can run $15,000 to $25,000 or more.
 For some models, a battery issue can make the vehicle a total loss if the repair cost exceeds the car's market value.
-The Drive Electric website provides helpful guidance on EV ownership in NZ.
+The Electric Vehicle Council provides helpful guidance on EV ownership in Australia.

 Higher Repair & Replacement Costs for EVs